bpires/handbook/react/index.md

 A button is responsible for knowing if it's being clicked, or not.
 If it's on focus.

-A link is responsible for knowing if the mouse is hovering it.
+A link is responsible for knowing if the mouse is hovering over it.

 In React, or in any other components-based framework/library, all our applications are based and make heavy use of components state.